tobycrisford/taskmaster_lame_duck/Readme.md

 is bad for them!

 This is interesting.
 If these players could just all agree to eat the duck, then they could each reveive £25.
-But instead, we are claiming they will follow a strategy that will *lose* them money in expectation.
+But instead, we are claiming they will follow a strategy that will *lose* them money in expectation, and gain them no points.
 So how can we call this strategy the 'optimum' strategy?

 It is worth remembering why eating the duck cannot be the optimum strategy under our approach.
 The problem is that if you know everyone else is eating their duck, then you can make yourself better off by not eating yours (since you value a 6 points advantage more than £25).